LuxyDuxy/MultiTask/README.md

 # SpamBotInPython
 My first project!
 It allows you to spam someone(not to annoy someone, just to prank someone).
 Hope you enjoy!
-You need to run this in CMD!
+Copy the code from spam.txt and run it in CMD!